TayebYassine/Homestead/docs/Configuration/Menus.md

 !!! warning "Undefined Material Names"

-    If you are using a Minecraft version that is higher than the API version 1.21 and using a material name that doesn't exist in version 1.21, it will be automatically replaced with a barrier block.
+    If you are using a Minecraft version that is higher than the API version of Homestead and using a material name that doesn't exist in API version, it will be automatically replaced with a Barrier block.

     Example: Minecraft added the Copper Golem Statue.
 You cannot use `COPPER_GOLEM_STATUE` because it will return a barrier block.